opted-eu/wp3inventory/README.md

 ### Data entry views
 - [x] new source
+- [ ] New / Pending entries: only visible for reviewers and user who added entry
+  - [ ] should also not appear in other queries
 - [ ] new organization
 - [ ] new paper
 - [ ] new archive